kmcdonald614/RESTful-API/README.md

          {"id": 17, "name": "Capitol River"}
        ]
        ```
-    - [ ] GET /incidents
+    - [X] GET /incidents
-       I. Return JSON object with list of crime incidents (ordered by date/time).
+       - Return JSON object with list of crime incidents (ordered by date/time).
 Note date and
           time should be separate fields
+       - NEED TO REFACTOR CODE...
-       II.
-Example:
+       - Example:
        ``` JSON
        [
           {